Geographic Information Science

 • Connection to one of Minnesota's most comprehensive geography programs.

-• Alumni hold major leadership roles in GIS in Minnesota, including positions as chief geospatial information officer and the head of application development and GIS services for the department of transportation.
+• Alumni hold major GIS leadership roles in Minnesota, including the position of chief geospatial information officer and the head of application development and GIS services for the department of transportation.
 A graduate also serves on the state’s Geospatial Advisory Council.

 Popular Careers